munificent/game-programming-patterns/book/update-method.markdown

 </aside>

-One fix is to just be careful when you remove objects and update any iteration variables to take the removal into account.
+One fix is to be careful when you remove objects and update any iteration variables to take the removal into account.
 Another is to defer removals until you're done walking the list.
-Mark the object as "dead" but leave it in place.
+Mark the object as "dead", but leave it in place.
 During updating, make sure to skip any dead objects.
 Then, when that's <span name="defer">done</span>, walk the list again to remove the corpses.